leanprover-community/lean4-metaprogramming-book/md/main/overview.md

 ## Assigning meaning: macro VS elaboration?

 In principle, you can do with a `macro` (almost?) anything you can do with the `elab` function.
 Just write what you would have in the body of your `elab` as a syntax within `macro`.
 However, the rule of thumb here is to only use `macro`s when the conversion is simple and truly feels elementary to the point of aliasing.
-As Henrik Böving puts it: "as soon as types or control flow is involved a macro is probably not reasonable anymore" [Zulip thread](https://leanprover.zulipchat.com/#narrow/stream/270676-lean4/topic/The.20line.20between.20term.20elaboration.20and.20macro/near/280951290).
+As Henrik Böving puts it: "as soon as types or control flow is involved a macro is probably not reasonable anymore" ([Zulip thread](https://leanprover.zulipchat.com/#narrow/stream/270676-lean4/topic/The.20line.20between.20term.20elaboration.20and.20macro/near/280951290)).
 So - use `macro`s for creating syntax sugars, notations, and shortcuts, and prefer `elab`s for writing out code with some programming logic, even if it's potentially implementable in a `macro`.

 ## Additional comments